allyeverton/amazonsurvey/README.md

 ## Project description
 [link to public tableau visialization](https://public.tableau.com/app/profile/allison.everton/viz/AmazonConsumerHabitsSurvey/Sheet1#1)

-This document is a reposition for the class project of MGT 4250 Fall 2023 at Elon University.
+This document is a repository for the class project of MGT 4250 Fall 2023 at Elon University.
 This projects analyzes an data set from an Amazon customer survey.

 ### Questions of interest
 The interets of this analysis is the purchasing and browsing tendency of shoppers on Amazon.